-We are dependent on our Sponsor, as the majority owner of our Manager, and its affiliates to manage our operations and acquire and manage our portfolio of real estate assets.
-Our Manager, a majority owned and controlled subsidiary of our Sponsor, makes all decisions with respect to our management.
-Our Manager and our Sponsor depend upon the fees and other compensation that it receives from us in connection with the purchase, management and sale of our properties to conduct its operations.
+We are dependent on our Sponsor, as the Company's asset manager, and its affiliates to manage our operations and acquire and manage our portfolio of Participation Loans.
+Our Manager makes all decisions with respect to our management.
+Our Manager and our Sponsor depend upon the fees and other compensation that it receives from us in connection with the management of our Participation Loans to conduct its operations.
 Any adverse changes in the financial condition of our Manager or our Sponsor or our relationship with our Manager or our Sponsor could hinder its ability to successfully manage our operations and our portfolio of investments.

 You will have no control over changes in our policies and day-to-day operations, which lack of control increases the uncertainty and risks you face as an investor in the Bonds.
-In addition, our Sponsor, through our Manager, may change our major operational policies without your approval.
+In addition, our Manager, may change our major operational policies without your approval.

-Our Sponsor, as the majority owner of our Manager, determines our major policies, including our policies regarding financing, growth, debt capitalization, and distributions.
-Our Sponsor, as the majority owner of our Manager, may amend or revise these and other policies without your approval.
+Our Manager determines our major policies, including our policies regarding financing, growth, debt capitalization, and distributions.
+Our Manager may amend or revise these and other policies without your approval.
 As a Bondholder, you will have no rights under the limited liability company agreement of our company, or our "operating agreement."
 See "General Information as to Our Company - Operating Agreement" herein for a detailed summary of our operating agreement.

-Our Sponsor, as the majority owner of our Manager, is responsible for the day-to-day operations of our company and the selection and management of investments and has broad discretion over the use of proceeds from this offering.
+Our Sponsor, as the Company's asset manager, is responsible for the day-to-day operations of our company and the selection and management of investments and has broad discretion over the use of proceeds from this offering.
 Accordingly, you should not purchase Bonds unless you are willing to entrust all aspects of the day-to-day management and the selection and management of investments to our Sponsor.
-Specifically, our Sponsor is controlled by Chip Cummings, Joseph Elias, Kevin Kennedy, Gary Bechtel and Jason Anderson, and as a result, they will be able to exert significant control over our operations.
-Our Sponsor has a board of managers comprised of Chip Cummings, Joseph Elias, Kevin Kennedy, Gary Bechtel and Jason Anderson.
-Our board of managers has exclusive control over the operations of our Sponsor, our Manager and us.
+Specifically, our Sponsor is controlled by the following members of our Manager: Kevin Kennedy, Gary Bechtel, Raymond Davis and White Oak Capital Holdings, LLC.
+As a result, they will be able to exert significant control over our operations.
+Our Manager has a board of managers comprised of Kevin Kennedy, Gary Bechtel, and Raymond Davis, and executive officers, Paul Cleary and Thomas McGovern.
+Our board of managers has exclusive control over the operations of our Manager and us.
 As a result, we are dependent on our board of managers to properly choose investments and manage our company.
-Our Manager has appointed an Investment Committee composed of three members who are nominated, appointed and removed by the Manager, and all loan origination decisions require the unanimous approval of the Investment Committee members.
-The Investment Committee's members are Chip Cummings, Joe Elias, and Jason Anderson.
-You will have no control over the Investment Committee and the Manager may choose to alter the composition of, or eliminate, the Investment Committee in its sole discretion.
-In addition, our Sponsor may, or may cause our Manager to, retain independent contractors to provide various services for us, and you should note that such contractors will have no fiduciary duty to you and may not perform as expected or desired.
+Our Manager will appoint an investment committee composed of three members, or the Participation Fund IC, who are nominated, appointed and removed by the Manager, and all Participation Loan decisions require the unanimous approval of the Participation Fund IC members.
+The Manager shall select the members of the Participation Fund prior to the Company's first investment.
+A majority of the members of the Participation Fund IC must be "independent."
+See "Investment Policies of our Company - Investment Strategy" herein for more information.
+You will have no control over the investment committee and the Manager may choose to alter the composition of, or eliminate, the investment committee in its sole discretion.
+In addition, our Manager may retain independent contractors to provide various services for us, and you should note that such contractors will have no fiduciary duty to you and may not perform as expected or desired.